House Training Made Easy

 CONFINE WHEN YOU CAN'T WATCH

-By confining him to a small place, like an airline kennel, you will teach him to wait to be let out.
-He will be more reluctant to soil his crate, because if he does he will be forced to sit and look at it and smell it until you return.
+By confining him to a small place, like an airline kennel or exercise pen, you will teach him to wait to be let out.
+He will be more reluctant to soil this smaller area, because if he does he will be forced to sit and look at it and smell it until you return.
 When you do let him out, take him directly to his assigned toilet area and praise for quick results.
 (See CRATE TRAINING.)
 Tethering is another option to keep your little one from pitter-pattering off where you can't see them.
-Another great technique is the waistleash.

 KEEP A REGULAR SCHEDULE

 Take him out first thing in the morning, last thing at night, and many times in between.
 Feed and exercise on a regular schedule.
 Remember, what goes in regularly, will come out regularly.
-How soon after he eats does he need to go out?
+Keep notes: how soon after he eats does he need to go out?
 Keep track.
-Free-choice feeding may hamper your house training efforts - what trickles in will trickle out unpredictably!
+Free-choice feeding may hamper your house-training efforts - what trickles in will trickle out unpredictably!
 Your dog will probably need to go out soon after eating, after napping, and after exercising.
 If you can anticipate when he needs to go and hustle him to the appropriate spot at the first sign, you'll avoid accidents.

 DON'T JUST PUT HIM OUT - STAY WITH HIM